How To Setup Hermes With Ollama (Best Models 2026)

 3 — Pull a model in Ollama

-Terminal command, like ollama run gemma4 or ollama run deepseek.
+Run a terminal command like ollama run gemma4 or ollama run deepseek to pull and load the model.

 4 — Connect Hermes to Ollama